Business Economics: Competition Law and Economics (track)

 - Enjoy a strong research focus, highly qualified international staff and passionate discussion with fellow students from competitive economies over the world.

-One Master’s programme, two tracks
+One Master’s programme, three tracks

-Both tracks offer a common knowledge base in Business Economics, as well as in-depth specialised courses and subject matter.
+All three tracks offer a common knowledge base in Business Economics, as well as in-depth specialised courses and subject matter.

 After successful completion of this programme, you will receive a legally accredited Master’s degree in Business Economics and the title Master of Science (MSc).